telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 # Hierarchy

-RadNavigationView allows you to define sub items in order to achieve hierarchical menu visualizаtion.
+RadNavigationView allows you to define sub-items in order to achieve hierarchical menu visualizаtion.

 Each RadNavigationViewItem element has an Items collection that can be populated with RadNavigationViewItem elements, thus allowing multiple levels of items to be defined in the hierarchy.